eclipse/paho.mqtt.rust/README.md

 Generating bindings each time you build the Rust crate is time consuming and uses a lot of resources.
 This is especially noticeable when building natively on a small target like an ARM board, or similar.

-But each release of the the Rust crate is build against a specific version of the Paho C library, which means that for a specific target, the bindings never change from build to build.
+But each release of the Rust crate is build against a specific version of the Paho C library, which means that for a specific target, the bindings never change from build to build.
 Therefore, we can create the bindings once for a target and then use them for a speedy build after that.

 The crate comes with a number of pre-built bindings for several popular targets in: `paho-mqtt-sys/bindings`.
 These are files with names in the form: